sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 #### A neural network does not need to be programmed to study explicitly, it learns everything by itself.

-A neural network is characterized by
+A neural network is characterized by:
 **Architecture:** Its pattern of connections between the neurons.
 **Activation function:** Neurons get activated if the network input exceeds their threshold value.
 **Learning algorithm:** Its method of determining the weights on the connections.